Sustainable Design: Bins

-DeepStream manufactures a 3-layer drain pack that fits inside your planter liners, to enhance drainage while preventing blockage from roots without harming the plants.
+Enhance planter drainage while preventing blockage from roots without harming your plants, DeepStream manufactures a 3-layer drain pack that fits inside your planter liners over the drains.
 Order one pack for every drainage outlet you plan for your planter liner.

-We cut and hot glue the components together, so all you have to do is place the Biobarrier drain pad pouch over the drain outlet and hold in place with drainage material following the Garden Planter Liner Planting Instructions.
+DeepStream cuts and then hot glue the components together, so all you have to do is place the Biobarrier drain pad pouch over the drain outlet and hold in place with drainage material following the Garden Planter Liner Planting Instructions.

-Modern Planters call for modern drainage solutions as drainage is critical to the health of plants grown in containers, and drainage is very difficult to remedy after the fact.
+While enjoying your outdoor wood planters keep in mind that drainage is critical to the health of your plants grown in containers, and it is very difficult to remedy after the fact.
 Generally more "tended" plants die from drowning than from lack of water.
 "Old School" drain holes on the bottom and "gravel" drainage medium simply do not work and will quickly clog.

 Standard ABS liners and custom-welded liners come without drain holes, but they may be drilled as required.
 Reservoir liners come with one drain port, and more cannot be added.